jazzyfresh/code-in-5-minutes/README.md

 is essentially the foundation of modern computing.

-what's actually stored in a computer? bits, electrical signals that represent the concept of 1 and 0, which we can use to do mathematical computations.
+*what's actually stored in a computer?*

+bits, electrical signals that represent the concept of 1 and 0, which together make numbers, which we can use to do mathematical computations.

-what does that mean?
+*what does that mean?*

 every thing you see on your screen is just bits, that represent numbers. bits that represent color values that make up the pixels on your monitor. number encodings for letters and characters that we read.